Delhi great mosque at sunset/Shutterstock.com

 History: The Islamic Dawa Party was founded in 1957 by Shiite clerics and led by Prime Minister Nouri al Maliki.
 Shiite Dawa initially promoted Islamic values and political awareness through education programs and demonstrations.
 After the 1968 coup, Dawa was repressed and became increasingly militant.
 It renounced violence in the 1990s.
 In 2014, Dawa party spokesman Haider al Abadi replaced Maliki as prime minister.

 Positions: Dawa’s platform does not call for an Islamist state, and the party has increasingly moved toward more secular language and positions.
 It emphasizes both religious values and democratic principles, although critics note Dawa’s increasingly authoritarian tendencies and repression of the opposition under Maliki.
 The party supports women’s participation in politics, but only one out of forty-two cabinet posts is now held by a woman.
 Dawa favors a free market economy.
+Tensions between Abadi and Maliki have grown since the former took office in 2014, resulting in two competeing blocs within the party – Abadi's bloc favors close relations with the U.S. and is wary of relations with Tehran, while Maliki's bloc has aligned itself with Iran and against the U.S. and Saudi Arabians.

 Positions: The Sadr Movement calls for an Islamic state and Sharia law.
 Initially more of a social than a religious movement, the Sadr Movement champions rights of the Shiites, the largest population group but long repressed under earlier Sunni rulers.
 It has been accused of attacking Internet cafes, DVD shops, and unveiled women.
 But the party supports women’s participation in politics and successfully fielded female candidates that exceeded the set quotas.
 Sadr is close to Iran, where he studied religion during part of the U.S. intervention.
 The Sadr Movement is fiercely anti-American and anti-Israeli.